Richard Abanes

+Richard Abanes (/əˈbɑːnᵻs/; born October 13, 1961) is an American playwright, composer, lyricist, author, singer, and actor.
+He has had a life of diverse accomplishments in each of these fields.

 Career

-Abanes began his career as a professional singer, dancer, and actor (with Screen Actors Guild and Actors' Equity Association) in local theater (Rockford, Illinois) at the age of thirteen.
-He began doing semi-professional theater within a year, and during his high school years he was featured in many productions throughout Northern Illinois including West Side Story, Fiddler On the Roof, and You're a Good Man, Charlie Brown.
+Abanes began his first career as a professional singer, dancer, and actor (with Screen Actors Guild and Actors' Equity Association) in local theater (Rockford, Illinois) at the age of thirteen.
+He began doing semi-professional theater within a year, and during his high school years he was featured in many productions throughout Northern Illinois including West Side Story, Fiddler on the Roof, and You're a Good Man, Charlie Brown.
 He also became a featured dancer in the Rockford Dance Company, while simultaneously studying dance in Chicago with professional companies such as The Hubbard Street Dancers and Joel Hall Studios.

 Abanes subsequently moved to New York, where he landed a role in the "International" and "Bus & Truck" companies of the hit Broadway musical A Chorus Line.
 Soon afterwards, Abanes was given a featured dance role on Broadway in the musical Dreamgirls.
 In the years that followed, Abanes was featured in national television commercials such as Canada Dry, Wendy's, and Nissan.
 He also played the lead role in an ABC Afterschool Special, co-starred in the film Rappin, and starred in the Bill Moyers PBS special titled "The Constitution."
 While in New York, he continued his studies in dance with American Dance Machine, Alvin Ailey Dance Center, American Ballet Theatre, Luigi's Jazz Center, Rick Atwell, and Ann Reinking.

 Abanes eventually began to pursue a second career as a full-time freelance journalist.
 This led to his first book, Prophets of the Apocalypse: David Koresh and Other American Messiahs, which was co-authored with three other writers and published in 1994 (Baker Books).
 He would go on to write 19 more books, the last of which was published in 2009 (see bibliography).
+As an author/journalist, Abanes specialized in the area of socio-religious issues, cults, the occult, world religions, the entertainment industry, and pop culture.
+Since 1994 he has written/co-written twenty books (as of 2009) covering a broad range of topics.
+In 1997, Abanes won the Evangelical Press Association's Higher Goals In Journalism Award for his article on the various religions in America.
+Also in 1997, for his work on intolerance in North America (see American Militias: Rebellion, Racism, and Religion, InterVarsity Press, 1996), he received an award from The Gustavus Myers Center for the Study of Bigotry and Human Rights.
+This volume is currently being used as cited source material in teaching/training literature distributed by: the Combating Terrorism Center at West Point; the Naval Postgraduate School Center for Homeland Defense and Security; the U.S. Dept. of Defense; and the Center for Complex Operations, U.S. National Defense University.